jeanromainroy/anemoi/README.md

 2. Create the DB that will be used by anemoi

-		CREATE DATABASE database_name;
+		CREATE DATABASE anemoi;

-		*where database_name is the name you want your database to have*

 3. Create a new user,

 		CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';

-		GRANT ALL PRIVILEGES ON database_name.* TO 'username'@'localhost' WITH GRANT OPTION;
+		GRANT ALL PRIVILEGES ON anemoi.* TO 'username'@'localhost' WITH GRANT OPTION;

 		FLUSH PRIVILEGES;